drdaemos/xc5-docs/en/module/index.md

 ---
+lang: en
 layout: article_with_sidebar
-title: Coding standarts
+title: Module developer guides
 categories: [home]
-order: 8
+order: 7
-icon: file code outline
+icon: lab
 description: How to contribute to the X-Cart codebase and Marketplace.
 Create or customize, and test and package extensions.
 ---